fvaleri/streams-2.9.0/sessions/002/README.md

 my-rebalance   my-cluster              Ready
 ```

-Once the rebalance is complete, check again how partition replicas are assigned to broker volumes.
+When the rebalance is ready, check again how partitions are assigned to broker volumes.

 ```sh
 $ kubectl-kafka bin/kafka-log-dirs.sh --bootstrap-server my-cluster-kafka-bootstrap:9092 --describe \